 By the 1930s the pages were appearing monthly, in a pull-out form, with eight pages featuring badge hints, poems or stories, articles and features.
 There were occasional 'special' editions with extra features for Sea Rangers, Lone Rangers or Extension Rangers, with features, photographs and suggestions for games and activities.
 There were also some general interest items - movie news, knitting or sewing patterns, book reviews and the like.

-In the 1960s and early 1970s they experimented with a standalone magazine for Senior Section - first titled "Senior Branch News" and later "The Ranger" - but rising publishing costs combined with limited sales meant that it wasn't viable and soon had to be dropped.
+In the 1960s and early 1970s they experimented with a standalone A5 size magazine for Senior Section - first titled "Senior Branch News" and later "The Ranger" - but rising publishing costs combined with limited sales meant that it just wasn't viable and soon had to be dropped.
 From that time, Senior Section members had the option of subscribing to the adult magazine, "The Guider", which included occasional features relevant to Senior Section as well as to adults.